 What are skills and how does the AI learn your patterns?

-Skills are placed in .claude/skills/ in Markdown format.
-Define your naming conventions, architectural patterns, and style rules in these files.
+Define your naming conventions, architectural patterns, and style rules in the CLAUDE.md file.

 ## Project React conventions